seclab-ucr/UBITect/README.md

 #Apply UBITect on tagged bitcode file:
 $./../build/ubitect -ubi-analysis absolute/path/to/backlog.bc
 ```
-Two warning is showed in the terminal, indicating the potential uninitialized use
+Two warnings are showed in the terminal, indicating the potential uninitialized use
 ```sh
  [[Code] backlog.c: +25]
  [[Code] backlog.c: +26]

 ```
-The warnings with guidance are put inside warnigs.json under current directory which aids the under-constraint symbolic execution to verify the result.
+The warnings with guidance are put inside warnings.json under current directory which aids the under-constraint symbolic execution to verify the result.
 ```json
 absolute/path/to/UBITect/example/backlog.bc:
 {